Starting a Business in Zimbabwe — What You Need to Know

 To register a Private Limited Company in Zimbabwe:

-- Reserve a company name — Submit a name reservation application to the Companies Office (CIPC).
+- Reserve a company name — Submit a name reservation application to the Companies and Deeds Registry.
 The name must be unique and not misleading.

 - Prepare constitutional documents — Draft the Memorandum and Articles of Association.